jstefanis/solid-robotic-project/README.md

 Inside this folder we can see more folders which separate the different components of our project.
 We have the folder **config** with various parameter configuration files for our scripts.
 We have the folder **maps** which contains the map files for navigation.
-We have the folder **launch** which contains the various initializers of our nodes along with parameter initialization in the form of “.launch” files.
+We have the folder **launch** which contains the various initializers of our nodes along with parameter initialization in the form of `.launch` files.

 We have the folder **scripts** which contains the python code of our project.
 The rest of the folders exist as a default skeleton for a project.